robanquieri/product-catalog-test/README.md

 # Case Study Tech

-- You don't have a lockin time to finish, but we know how long it takes to be done, so use your good sense.
+- You don't have a lock in time to finish, but we know how long it takes to be done, so use your good sense.
 - Your answers can be in English or Portuguese, whatever you prefer.
 - All non-human help is allowed.
 You can use the Internet and any site and tools you want.
 If you have questions about the tasks please don't hesitate to ask!
 - Visit the case study on [GitHub](https://github.com/dafiti/product-catalog-test)